Aravind5-git/Skill-assessment--1-/README.md

-# Skill assessment - 2
+# Skill assessment - 1

 ## AIM
-Write an assembly language program in 8051 to generate a 250 ms delay using Timer 1 in Mode 1 and blink an LED connected to Port 0.5 continuously.
+Write an assembly language program in 8051 to find the largest number from a given set of N numbers stored in memory.
+Display the result in AL register.

 ## APPARATUS REQUIRED
 - Personal Computer